The Rapidly Changing Nature of Domains

 We use the word “domain” to mean any collection of actors or entities that have a common mission or area of interest, which may be separated or defined by social, political, legal, financial, organizational or other boundaries.
 For a given event, there may be tens or hundreds of different domains that need to exchange information, and actors may belong to multiple domains.

-There may be multiple subsets within a domain; for example, the aviation domain is very broad, and it includes smaller domains such as airports, air traffic control systems or even a single type of airplane.
+There may be multiple subsets within a domain.
+For example, the aviation domain is very broad and includes smaller domains such as airports, air traffic control systems or even a single type of airplane.
 There is a great deal of technology used to enable aviation and hundreds of systems support the domain and its component functions.

 Individuals and organizations utilize information from many domains to make decisions.
 Better decisions are made when the influence of all contributing domains and information is considered.
 In a world where domains are overlapping, shifting and morphing at an ever-increasing pace, a system designed for a single function or domain is almost always a failure; it must be either modified to support other domains or scrapped to make way for a replacement system.
 There is a need for taking a wider perspective – a perspective that achieves cross-domain interoperability.